Regal (instrument)

-The regal is a small portable organ, furnished with beating reeds and having two bellows.
+is a small portable organ, furnished with beating reeds and having two bellows.
 The instrument enjoyed its greatest popularity during the Renaissance.
-The name was also sometimes given to the reed stops of a pipe organ, and more especially the vox humana stop.
+The name "regal" was also sometimes given to the reed stops of a pipe organ, and more especially to the vox humana stop.

 History

 The sound of the regal is produced by brass reeds held in resonators.
 The length of the vibrating portion of the reed determines its pitch and is regulated by means of a wire passing through the socket, the other end pressing on the reed at the proper distance.
 The resonators in the regal are not intended to reinforce the vibrations of the beating reed or of its overtones (as in the reed pipes of the organ), but merely to form an attachment to keep the reed in place without interfering with its function.
 A common compass was C/E--c′′′ (four octaves, with a short octave in the bass), though this was by no means standardized.
 Most regals were placed on a table to be played, and required two people—one to play the instrument, and another to pump the bellows.

 Michael Praetorius (1618) mentions a larger regal used in the court orchestras of some of the German princes, more like a positive organ, containing reeds at 4′, 8′, and even sometimes 16′ pitch, and having two bellows behind the case.
 These regals were used not only at banquets but often in place of positive organs in churches.
 A very small regal, sometimes called a Bible regal because it could be separated into sections and folded up like a book, was also mentioned by the same writer, who stated that these little instruments had an unpleasantly harsh tone due to their tiny resonators, which were not quite an inch long.
 He states that they were first made in Nuremberg and Augsburg.